tyleha/beneathdata/content/3 - Latitude Data.md

 _out = m.readshapefile(shapefilename, name='seattle', drawbounds=False, color='none', zorder=2)
 ```

-We'll need the above Basemap object `m` for both of the following plots.
+We'll need the above Basemap object `m` for both of the following maps.

 ------------------

 ## Choropleth Map

-A choropleth map "provides an easy way to visualize how a measurement varies across a geographic area."[ref]quoted from [http://en.wikipedia.org/wiki/Choropleth_map](http://en.wikipedia.org/wiki/Choropleth_map)[/ref].
-You've seen them a thousand times, and usually whenever population or presidential elections are discussed, like [this example](http://www.101traveldestinations.com/wp-content/uploads/2014/08/choropleth-map-2.jpg).
+A choropleth map _"provides an easy way to visualize how a measurement varies across a geographic area."_[ref]quoted from [http://en.wikipedia.org/wiki/Choropleth_map](http://en.wikipedia.org/wiki/Choropleth_map)[/ref].
+You've seen them a thousand times, usually whenever population or presidential elections are discussed, as in [this example](http://www.101traveldestinations.com/wp-content/uploads/2014/08/choropleth-map-2.jpg).

-I wanted to produce a choropleth map of my own location history, but instead of breaking it down by country or state, I wanted to use the neighborhoods of Seattle.
+I wanted to produce a choropleth map of my own location history, but instead of breaking it down by country or state, I wanted to use the [neighborhoods of Seattle](http://en.wikipedia.org/wiki/Neighborhoods_in_Seattle).

 ### Step 1: Prep data and pare down locations

-The first step is to pare down my location history to _only_ contain points within the map's borders.
+The first step is to pare down your location history to _only_ contain points within the map's borders.

 ```python
 # set up a map dataframe